sjl/.plan/README.markdown

 At this point I just gave up on using Unicode at the REPL and created `.gp` files that I then `load`.
 The GPL strikes again.

+## 2020-02-09

+Installed R Studio from the `.deb`.
+Needed to `apt install r-base` first to get the dependencies.
+It installed… a lot of stuff.
+Let's hope it hasn't wreaked too much havoc.

+Moved on to differential gene expression with `cuffdiff`.
+Finally starting to understand what the actual data files are.
+The input FASTQs are:

+    GSM794483_C1_R1_1.fq.gz
+    GSM794483_C1_R1_2.fq.gz
+    GSM794484_C1_R2_1.fq.gz
+    GSM794484_C1_R2_2.fq.gz
+    GSM794485_C1_R3_1.fq.gz
+    GSM794485_C1_R3_2.fq.gz
+    GSM794486_C2_R1_1.fq.gz
+    GSM794486_C2_R1_2.fq.gz
+    GSM794487_C2_R2_1.fq.gz
+    GSM794487_C2_R2_2.fq.gz
+    GSM794488_C2_R3_1.fq.gz
+    GSM794488_C2_R3_2.fq.gz

+The `C` here apparently stands for "condition".
+I still have no idea what `R[123]` is trying to tell me.
+The `_[12]` is the paired-end read pairs.
+Would it kill people to name things more descriptively and/or include a `README` that explains what all their one-letter abbreviations mean?

+Thinking about restructuring the filesystem layout to make the relationships between the FASTQ files more explicit:

+    C1/
+        R1/
+            GSM794483_C1_R1_1.fq.gz
+            GSM794483_C1_R1_2.fq.gz
+        R3/
+            GSM794484_C1_R2_1.fq.gz
+            GSM794484_C1_R2_2.fq.gz
+        R3/
+            GSM794485_C1_R3_1.fq.gz
+            GSM794485_C1_R3_2.fq.gz
+    C2/
+        R1/
+            GSM794486_C2_R1_1.fq.gz
+            GSM794486_C2_R1_2.fq.gz
+        R2/
+            GSM794487_C2_R2_1.fq.gz
+            GSM794487_C2_R2_2.fq.gz
+        R3/
+            GSM794488_C2_R3_1.fq.gz
+            GSM794488_C2_R3_2.fq.gz

+But I might be too lazy at this point to do it.

+The more I work with `make` the more I realize how limited it is.
+The general idea behind it (computing a dependency graph and using it to rebuild things) is sound, but the implementation is a clusterfuck of string processing and horrific syntax.
+It really gives me the urge to create Yet Another Build System.
+Sigh.